Give A Day For The Bay

 Join our email list to be added to the volunteer day distribution list.

-Public participation in scientific research (also known as Citizen Science) encourages community-involvement in the advancement of scientific research.
+Public participation in scientific research (also known as Citizen or Participatory Science) encourages community involvement in the advancement of scientific research.
 These kinds of efforts invite everyone from young naturalists to amateur scientists to assist in the discovery of solutions to important environmental issues while providing them with hands-on research experience.
 Below are a few you can get involved with right here in Tampa Bay.

 Great Bay Scallop Search

 Scallops are marine, algae filtering animals that are extremely sensitive to declines in water quality.
 Tampa Bay scallops disappeared in the early 1960s as a result of pollution in the bay.
 Water quality and seagrasses have significantly improved to levels that now support bay scallop populations.The Great Bay Scallop Search is an annual monitoring event.
 Citizen scientists snorkel along a transect line to search for scallops in selected areas of Tampa Bay.
 This monitoring helps document bay scallop population in Tampa Bay.
 For more information, visit tampabaywatch.org

 Eckerd College, Keep Pinellas Beautiful,Tampa Bay Watch, UF/IFAS Extension, Tampa Bay Estuary Program